Beekeeping Clothing – A Complete Guide

 You can also find cotton beekeeping suits with round hat/veil combo or the European style dome hood (also called a fencing veil).
 Many beekeepers prefer the dome hood as it has better visibility and it does not sit on your head.

 Some beekeepers say nylon bee suits are cooler than cotton.
-They are more lightweight and it is easier for the beekeeper to store with equipement.
+They are more lightweight and easier to fold.

 The slick outside of the nylon prevents the bees from grabbing fabric and stinging.
 Keep in mind that Nylon suits can be a bit stiff and sometimes the sizes run smaller.
-Being stylish is okay but your protective clothing need to fit properly – not too tight!
+Being stylish is okay but your protective clothing needs to fit properly – not too tight!

 Kids dressed in protective bee clothing image.